0BAB1/HOLY_CORE_COURSE/user_docs/docs/index.md

 To get out of this loop, one can use a debugger.

-!!!
-Info
-    The **actual debugger** usage will be detailled in the "**Software Guidelines**" section.
-This part aims to guide the user on how debugging works and to to set it up properly.

 If you look closely at the SoC scheme or the top I/O table, you'll see seom "JTAG SIGNALS" Signals comming in and out of the `holy_top.sv` module.

 These JTAG signals talk directly with the debug module, which is not mine and pulled from a [pulp platform's repo](https://github.com/pulp-platform/riscv-dbg).